-The first time I walked down the Camino Frances the gear I had was fairly basic.
+The first time I walked down the Camino de Santiago the gear I had was fairly basic.
 I did not have much money, I was back at university as a mature student and so I had kept everything as cheap as possible.
 In some ways that worked, however it caused me quite a bit of pain with blisters during the first few days – then I had to get rid of my cheap boots and buy good quality walking shoes in Pamplona.

 The pilgrimage to Santiago is an adventure rich in breathtaking views and unforgettable moments.
 Still, some travelers prefer to completely unplug from the noise of civilization and leave all the tech gadgets behind.
 Others, like me, can’t resist documenting whenever possible.
 Whether or not you decide to disconnect completely and leave the camera behind is a matter of personal preference.
 I didn’t find it technology that distracting.
 In fact, I am glad I captured the special moments.
 You see, memories tend to fade and the Camino is definitely not short on capture-worthy moments.
 So, as you make your way through Spanish countryside [...]